paulohl/malicious/README.md

+# ATTENTION: This is the disection
-# ATTENTION: malicious Software from suspicious eMail address
+# of a malicious Software received from suspicious eMail address

 ### Received via eMail and disected
 ### Intercepted hacker attack